How to survive volatility in the Eurozone

 While the constant headlines about eurozone exits and sovereign debt defaults can be unsettling, it’s important to remember not to panic.
 Monitor the situation, but don’t let it affect your thinking more than it ought to, or force you into irrational decisions.
 As I’ve always said, the decisions you take need to be based on your own management information and conditions within your own sector, which may render the eurozone situation insignificant.

-Ginni Cooper is a director and head of the at Chiks.
+Ginni Cooper is a director and head of the manufacturing and engineering team at Chiks.